wolfSSL/wolfBoot/docs/encrypted_partitions.md

 echo -n "0123456789abcdef0123456789abcdef0123456789ab" > enc_key.der
 ```

-The `sign.py` script can now be invoked to produce a signed+encrypted image, by using the extra argument `--encrypt` followed by the
+The `sign` tool can now be invoked to produce a signed+encrypted image, by using the extra argument `--encrypt` followed by the
 secret file:

 ```
-./tools/keytools/sign.py --encrypt enc_key.der test-app/image.bin wolfboot_signing_private_key.der 24
+./tools/keytools/sign --encrypt enc_key.der test-app/image.bin wolfboot_signing_private_key.der 24

 ```